4 easy tricks to keep your rewards from expiring

 What happens if your points have already expired?
 An airline, hotel, or rental car program may allow you to reactivate your expired points balance.
 This typically comes with a fee, but if you mistakenly let a large sum of points expire, it very well may be worth it — again, that whole “free money” thing.

 If this happens to you, it’s worth calling the customer service and asking for your rewards to be reinstated.
-The worst they can say is “no,” and you may be able to correct what could have been a pretty large mistake.
+The worst they can say is no, and you may be able to correct what could have been a pretty large mistake.

 Email icon